cressie176/util-haven-projections/README.md

 You must add a **completely new** [yup](https://www.npmjs.com/package/yup) schema for both `minor` and `major` releases.
 Do not edit or reuse/import existing schemas otherwise you may unwittingly hide breaking changes.

+If you need to release a new major version but need retain the ability make patch or minor updates to the previous version, follow the steps for [adding a new projection](#adding-projections), using the suffixes of `-v${major}` and `V${major}` for the folder and class names. e.g. `park-opening-dates-v2` and `ParkOpeningDatesV2`, but keep the original package name.

 ## Local Testing

 If you want to test packages locally before publishing them the easiest way is to install a private npm registry such as [verdaccio](https://verdaccio.org/) and temporarily update the `.npmrc` files.
 After which you can run `npm run publish` to publish any packages to the private registry, from where you can install them.